avulaankith/IPL-Toss-Prediction/README.md

 ## Overview

-The aim of this project is to develop a predictive model that can forecast the outcome of the coin toss in IPL matches.
+This project aims to develop a predictive model that can forecast the outcome of the coin toss in IPL matches.
 The Notebook (`dscfirst.ipynb`) within this repository demonstrates the process of data analysis, preprocessing, model building, and evaluation for toss prediction.

 ## Folder Structure